derek-knox/Notes/Asynchronous Programming in JavaScript - Jafar Husain.md

-# Asynchronous Programming in JavaScript
+# Asynchronous Programming in JavaScript - Jafar Husain

 ## Observable
 - "Everything is a stream" - Rob Wormald (ngrx)